mario-eth/soldeer/CONTRIBUTING.md

 That said, if you have a number of commits that are "checkpoints" and don't represent a single logical change, please squash those together.

-Please adhere to the [Conventional Commits](https://www.conventionalcommits.org/en/v1.0.0/) format for commit messages and PR titles.
+Please adhere to the [Conventional Commits][conventional-commits] format for commit messages and PR titles.
 Prefer all-lowercase descriptions when possible.

 The following types should be used: